 Abusing alcohol is extremely common in our society today.
-In fact, it's probably the most socially acceptable behavior of the addictions I treat.
+In fact, it's probably the most socially accepted behavior of the addictions I treat.
+Many people see drinking as just a pastime.
+It’s so commonplace to go out for “drinks”, “cocktailing,” wine tasting, or to a microbrewery that many people end up abusing alcohol without even realizing it.
 This makes it important to understand what alcohol abuse symptoms in men can look like.

 Deception and Lying

 Craig is a pastor.
 He drinks regularly when out with friends and prides himself on being a different kind of pastor.
 He believes he's more approachable to people because he is more like them and thinks his willingness to drink demonstrates this.
 So when he's golfing with buddies or eating out with friends, he has a drink or two.